 The RideShare program, housed by the TJPDC, is an essential program of the MPO's planning process.
-The RTP has been established to provide a venue for continued communication, coordination, and collaboration between transit providers, localities and citizens.
+The Regional Transit Partnership was established to provide a venue for continued communication, coordination, and collaboration between transit providers, localities and citizens.
 These programs, along with continued support for bike and pedestrian travel, support regional TDM efforts.
 TDM has been, and will continue to be, included in the long-range transportation planning process.

-- Continue efforts to improve carpooling and alternative modes of transportation in MPO; - Staff Regional Transit Partnership meetings; - Address immediate transit coordination needs; - Formalize transit agreements; - Improve communication between transit providers, localities and stakeholders; - Explore shared facilities and operations for transit providers; - Provide continued support to coordinating bike/ped planning activities between the City of Charlottesville, Albemarle County, UVA and with the rural localities; - Continue to assess the need for a Regional Transit Authority; and - Per the Strategic Plan, integrate TDM into all MPO recommendations and projects.
+- Continue efforts to improve carpooling and alternative modes of transportation in MPO; - Staff Regional Transit Partnership meetings; - Address immediate transit coordination needs; - Formalize transit agreements, as requested; - Improve communication between transit providers, localities and stakeholders; - Explore shared facilities and operations for transit providers; - Provide continued support to coordinating bike/ped planning activities between the City of Charlottesville, Albemarle County, UVA, and with the rural localities; and - Integrate TDM into all MPO recommendations and projects.